TonyYu2015/m-react/doc/HOOKS/useState.md

   // Append the update to the end of the list. const pending = queue.pending;
   if (pending === null) {
-    // This is the first update.
+    // no pending update in this hook, this is the first update.
 Create a circular list. update.next = update;
   } else {
-    update.next = pending.next;
+    // has pending update, add this update after the pending update update.next = pending.next;
     pending.next = update;
   }
-  queue.pending = update;
+  // make this update as the newest update queue.pending = update;

   const alternate = fiber.alternate;